-Reading in Foundation Stage and Key Stage One
+Reading and Phonics in Foundation Stage

-Children in Key Stage One are taught to read using various different strategies.
+Reading is taught using various different strategies.
 In class they will be learning phonics, sight words and strategies to read unknown words, through lots of high quality shared reading.
 During teacher led guided reading sessions, children will work on further developing these important reading skills as well as developing their comprehension and understanding of what they have read through discussion and questioning.
 Children also have a home reading book which they bring home with them each day.
 When parents have listened to their child read, they write a comment in the accompanying reading diary.
 Reading books can be changed when a child has finished their book.
 As much as possible children are listened to read at school by Teaching Assistants and volunteers however, in order to make good progress, it is imperative that this reading continues at home.
 Children are also encouraged to choose their own book from our school library, exciting class reading corners and have the opportunity to listen to their teacher, or visitors to their class, reading a story aloud to them.